Restaurant Format

 How to Read a Chinese BBQ Menu

 A Chinese barbecue menu is usually built around roast meats, rice plates, noodle soups, greens, and chopping-counter combinations.
+The practical reading problem is often not the meat alone but the starch and condiment format that comes with it.

 Format map